asm-products/idealist/README.md

 * Share your idea so others can **Fork** and suggest improvements.
 * Choose what improvemnts to accept. (i.e Merge Pull Requests)
 * Now you have an awesome idea!

+## What can you do?
+* Improve your product idea, by getting feedback from interested people.
+* Publish a best-reference article with help of the experts who want to contribute.
+* Start a social movement and let everyone define how its blueprint should be like.
+* Any idea you think worths spreading and improving...

 ## Whats so special?
 * Optimized for hackers!